infernalexp/Food-Effects/README.md

 - Eating a Cookie gives the effect Speed II for 5 seconds.

-- Eating a Pumpkin Pie gives the effect Resistance for 20 seconds.
+- Eating a Pumpkin Pie gives the effect Haste for 15 seconds.

 - Eating a Pufferfish gives the effect Water Breathing for 120 seconds.